Rework - Change the way you work forever

 Currently, I am revisiting books that have had a significant effect in an experiment to find out if they will still have an effect.

 One thing I remembered from this book from the original reading is what may first have seemed a rather innocuous statement, but after you sit and think about it really makes sense.

 I remember at the time, shortly after reading that line and making a note in my journal, I was in a planning meeting, whereby we were going to plan the development of a new line of business application.
 Apparently, it was our team’s job, to come up with a plan and estimate the time it was going to take for delivery and provide a budget.

 To cut a long story short, it was all a farce because basically management had already guessed a number and basically wanted us to come up with a guess to see if their guess was right.
 The trouble was our first guess, was way off the mark, in that we had added 1

-It just so happens, I decided that the conditions for my success were not to be available and I decided not to extend my contract and in fact terminated it slightly earlier.
-It was then that I realised that most of Corporate life is just complete garbage.
+It just so happens, I decided that the conditions for my success were available, therefore decided not to extend my contract and in fact, voluntarily terminated it slightly earlier.

 I caught up with those colleagues I was worked with a few years later and we just so happened to discuss the project in question.
 It turns out the project in question turned out to be a failure and ended up costing twice as much as management forecasted without actually delivering.
 Mostly due to unforeseen circumstances.

 A constant theme throughout the book is the debunking of long-established myths on how business is best done.
 For example, most business gurus would say that you only learn by making mistakes and experiencing failures, whereas Fried and Heinemeier Hansson believe that it is our successes that we learn most from and that failure as a means of learning is overrated.
 Which also incidentally, matches to what Eric Ries states in his book, The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses